Blog: Scholarly Communications @ Duke

 Upcoming copyright workshops

-This semester we will have two different informative workshops that explore copyright issues faced by faculty, students, and staff on campus.
-Each workshop will be offered multiple times throughout the semester to accommodate busy schedules.
+This semester we are offering two different workshops that explore copyright issues faced by faculty, students, and staff on campus.

 Click here to register.

 Fair Use & Copyright on Campus

 If you use articles, books, films, music, or images when you teach, you will encounter copyright issues, since much of the intellectual material we use in education is protected by copyright.
 This workshop provides basic information on copyright and educational exemptions that can help you navigate these issues as you encounter them in your work.
 While focused on instruction, this workshop is useful for all university staff who may be faced with copyrighted material in the course of their daily work.

 |12 - 1 pm||Classroom #1|

 Can I UseThat?
 (Encountering Licenses and Copyright Online)

 Attend this workshop to learn how to avoid copyright and licensing pitfalls that we all encounter when using content found online for professional, scholarly, and personal purposes.
-This includes an introduction to Creative Common (CC) licenses, as well as tips on searching for CC licensed material in standard Internet search engines.
+This includes an introduction to Creative Commons (CC) licenses, as well as tips on searching for CC licensed material in standard Internet search engines.

 |Tuesday, April 7||12 - 1 pm||Classroom #1|